onepf/OPFPush/README.md

 Steps to integrate
 ------------------

-1. Create a configuration object and pass a OpenPushHelper to it
+1. Create a configuration object and pass a OpenPushHelper to it:

     ````java
     OpenPushHelper.getInstance().setListener(new OpenPushListener());